arcb01/g-narrator/docs/usage.md

 Before running the application, set your prefered key bindings by editing `/config/keys.json/` file.

 > [!NOTE]
-> Key binding names must be in the same language as your OS.
+> 1. Key binding names must be in the same language as your OS.
+> 2. GPU is not required but is recomended for reducing inference times.

 > [!IMPORTANT]
 > If you plan on using the narrator while playing videogames, make sure that the game is set to borderless window.